 - Windows 11 availability: When it's coming and how to get it early

 - Plus: Windows 11 will run Android apps — here’s how

 The individual elements of the Start Menu may not be as advanced or detailed as you might want in a specific situation, but it's a good starting point, and provides a quick portal to the tools you need at any given moment.

 In Windows 11, Microsoft is making some big changes to the Start Menu.
 The layout has changed and the features that are included have been streamlined for a cleaner, hopefully more intuitive, user experience.

 There's still a lot we don't know about the new Start Menu.
-But looking at the videos and images from this week's Microsoft Windows 11 event, we can glean some interesting details about what's new, what's different, and what stays the same in the Start Menu.
+But looking at the videos and images from the Microsoft Windows 11 event, we can glean some interesting details about what's new, what's different, and what stays the same in the Start Menu.

 Wait, where is my Start Button?

 In Windows 11, the default home of the Start Button is in a different place than in past versions of Windows.
 Instead of having a static position in the lower left corner of the screen, the Start button and menu will have a more central location, in the middle portion of the taskbar running along the bottom of the screen.

 If you prefer the left-oriented layout, it looks like you'll be able to move the Start Button back to that position.
 And, as always, you can open this menu with a tap of the Windows key.

 The new Start Menu has a much cleaner look than before, and the shift from the corner to the center of the screen could offer some interesting improvements in how efficiently you can navigate the apps and files that are found there.